 Following that I was introduced to the delivery of therapy online during university studies.
 I was involved in 3D and text-based communication for 10 years, pretty much every day.

-My online experiences are, without a doubt, one of the reasons I took interest in people who experience video game addiction, social media addiction, and online identity issues.
+My online experiences are, without a doubt, one of the reasons I took interest in people who experience video game behavioural problems, social media compulsive use, and online identity issues.